Tracking parameters explained

 Intentional sharing

-You choose what context you want to share — and what you don’t.
+You decide what you share—and what you don’t.

 When not to remove blindly

 Not every parameter is “tracking”.
-Some are intentional or functionally required.
+Some are deliberate or functionally needed.

 Affiliate / ref

-Parameters like ref or tag may be intentionally used for attribution.
+Parameters like ref or tag can be intentionally used for attribution.

 Functional parameters